roshaans2/PhoneAPP/README.md

 An application which will store contact information about the people which we use it in a mobile phone.
 This application have the features of the mobile app such as Create, Edit, Delete, Copy , Search ,Move , Move All , Copy All and Delete All functions.

 Memory

-•	SIM
+•	Create Contact

-•	Phone
+•	Edit Contact

-•	Mail
+•	Delete Contact